eroicaleo/DesignPatterns/HeadFirst/IntelliJ.md

 * `Ctrl+Shift+F7`: quickly highlight the usage of some variables in the current file, `F3` and `Shift+F3` to navigate the highlighted usages. `Escape, Escape` to remove highlighting.
 This can highlight multiple variables.
+    * place the carat at the `implements` keyword in the class definition, and press the combination, and select the desired interface from the list.
+    * To view all exit points of a method, place the caret at one of them, e.g. the return statement and press the combination.
 * `F2`, `Shift+F2`: jump between highlighted syntax errors.
 * `Ctrl+Alt+Up`, `Ctrl+Alt+Down`: jump between compiler error or search operation results.
 * `Ctrl+Shift+J`: Join two lines.
+* `Ctrl+Shift+Down`, `Ctrl+Shift+Up`: move a block of codes up and down.

 ## Misc.
 * `Alt+Shift+C`: quickly review your recent changes to the project.